nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 Automated validation checks are run against the pull request.
 If there are validation errors, they will be commented on the pull request.
-Otherwise, the pull request will be merged, the issue will be closed and the add-on will become available in the add-on store.
+Otherwise, the pull request will be merged, the issue will be closed and the add-on will become available in the Add-on Store.

 ## Steps to submit an add-on
 1. Select ["Add-on registration" from the new issue options](https://github.com/nvaccess/addon-datastore/issues/new/choose).